This page contains information relating to public access and community information for our forests in Australia and New Zealand.

 Information for Forest Users – Green Triangle, Australia

 At the beginning of the season, fire start-up days are an important part of fire season preparations as all OneFortyOne employees, contractors and summer crew join together for a day of refresher training including practical fire drills in the forest.

-In case of fire your first call in Australia is always 000
+In case of fire in Australia call 000

-There is valuable Fire Safety information provided via the above link that will enable you to reduce risk while in the forest or as an owner of a small forest plantation.
-It is very important that you ensure that you have adequate insurance cover to protect you from personal and business risk in the event of a fire.
+The Fire Permit website also provides safety information to help you reduce risk while in the forest or as an owner of a small forest plantation.
+It is important that you have adequate insurance to protect you from personal and business risk in the event of a fire.

-In case of fire your first call in New Zealand is always 111
+In case of fire in New Zealand call 111.